 Makes clear decisions for you Embraces Indecision

-A logical and systems path Understands the future is uncertain
+A logical and systematic path Understands the future is uncertain

 Identifies an ideal job/career Opportunities offered by unexpected events